christopherhem/team-table/journals/christopher.md

 ## October 19, 2022

 More front-end frenzy.
 Dashboard is slowly coming together, I was able to get some modal forms up and running.
 Currently having issues with the endpoints.
 But overall looks pretty cool.
 Today was a better today.
 I hope tomorrow is an even better day.
 Onwards.

+## October 20, 2022

+Today was a day full of BUGS.
+We were finally able to access the teams query and events in order to create both Cover and Swaps!
+Tomorrow Louise and I will have to grind it out to beautify this product because it's looking quite dull at the moment.
+Hopefully we dont break anything major again...